waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Defeated trainers, like the Rocket Grunt at (16, 23), remain as impassable obstacles.

 ### Route 4 (ID: 15)
-*   The Cool Trainer F is extremely mobile and difficult to engage in battle by simply chasing her.
+*   The Cool Trainer F is extremely mobile and difficult to engage.
+Attempting to battle her near (7, 6) or (8, 5) can trigger a bugged phantom encounter.

-## 4. Agent Notes
+## 4. Custom Agent Log
 *   **Pathfinding Agent Failure:** The `pathfinding_agent` is unreliable in complex, multi-level dungeons like Mt.
 Moon.
 Its pathing logic does not handle verticality (multiple floors) well and can lead to inefficient routes or loops.
 Manual navigation or the `dungeon_navigator_agent` should be used instead in these areas.

-## 5. My Custom Agents
 *   **npc_movement_predictor_agent:** Created to predict the movement patterns of mobile NPCs, helping to intercept them for battles or interactions.

-## 6. Lessons from Critiques
+## 5. Lessons from Critiques
 *   **Abandon Failing Objectives:** If an objective (especially an optional one) is clearly bugged or proves unproductive after a few well-documented attempts, disengage immediately.
 Do not waste time in loops.
 The primary goal of progression is paramount.
+*   **Systematic Navigation:** When navigating complex dungeons, avoid trying to force shortcuts.
+Adopt a methodical exploration pattern (like wall-following) to prevent getting lost in loops.